-The proposed access is located on the edge of open lands.
+The access has been constructed and is located on open lands to reduce the remove of vegetation.
 The easement does not cross any drainage features however, the lane will cross an area of mild slope and a shallow swale will be required to carry runoff from the adjacent lands to the west.
 A culvert to direct this drainage to the shoreline and the outlet will require erosion protection.